 There are so many options these days, you have to ask those question to make sure you are best matching the customers’ needs.

-What is Custom Truck One Source’s unique selling point when it comes to service trucks?
+What is Custom Truck One Source’s unique selling point when it comes to mechanics trucks?

 Easy availability.
 We build units and have them on the ground at all times.
 Built and ready to go to work.
 Not a lot of mechanics truck companies do that.